1-liners/1-liners/README.md

 **Functional tools that couldn’t be simpler.**

-We’re proud to present *1-liners* – a stupid-simple functional utility belt.
+We’re proud to present *1-liners* – a dead simple functional utility belt.
 83 one-liner functions, hand-crafted with love and attention.

 <p align="center">
 	<br/>